mphschmitt/chktropy/README.md

 ```

 Entropy is tightly linked to the quality of passwords.
-The higher its entropy, the more impredictable the data is.
-And the stronger are the passwords.
+The higher its entropy, the more impredictable the data is, the stronger the passwords are.

 ## Floating point considerations